 - We have experienced some delays in the conduct of our current clinical trials, as individuals with moderate to severe obstructive sleep apnea, or OSA, defer seeking treatments, physicians have fewer inperson meetings to recruit and enroll patients, and recruited patients are hindered by restrictions in traveling to and accessing clinical sites.
 In addition, resources at hospitals have been diverted to dealing with the pandemic, causing delays in scheduling screening evaluations, implant procedures, and follow-up monitoring visits.
 As a result of the foregoing factors, the expected timeline for data readouts of our clinical trials may be negatively impacted, which would adversely affect our business. - We rely on independent clinical investigators other third-party service providers to assist us in managing, monitoring and otherwise carrying out our nonclinical studies and clinical trials, and the outbreak may affect their ability to devote sufficient time and resources to our programs. - We also rely on third party suppliers and contract manufacturers to produce and assemble certain components of the Genio system.
+Our principal suppliers are Medistri SA, Resonetics, VSI Parylene, Reinhardt Microtech GmbH (Cicor), Lust Hybrid, Meko, S&D Tech SRL.
+The raw materials used by our suppliers are purchased in the open market.
 We could experience supply chain delays or shortages of these system components, which could impact both our ability to meet current timetables for our clinical trials and also hamper our ability to fulfill commercial orders for the system.